spatie/laravel-permission/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Before creating a new bug report**
-Please check if there isn't a similar issue on [the issue tracker](https://github.com/spatie/laravel-permission/issues) or in [the discussions](https://github.com/spatie/laravel-permission/discussions).
+Please check that there isn't already a similar issue on [the issue tracker](https://github.com/spatie/laravel-permission/issues) or in [the discussions](https://github.com/spatie/laravel-permission/discussions).

 **Describe the bug**
 A clear and concise description of what the bug is.